hamza-dugmag/hamza-dugmag/README.md

 https://hamzadugmag.com

 I'm an Engineering Science student at the University of Toronto majoring in Electrical and Computer Engineering.
-I'm a passionate designer and leader interested in sustainable energy, bipropellant rockets, and robotics for space exploration.
+I'm a passionate designer and leader interested in robotics, sustainable energy, space exploration, video games, and graphic design.
 I use the world I have to build the world I want.

 <!--
 **hamza-dugmag/hamza-dugmag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.